wanxinyang/RCT_Pipeline_MIMICS_Integration/README.md

             tree_data['branch_4_moisture'] = 0.5
             tree_data['branch_5_moisture'] = 0.5

-Wood density values are provided in the
+Wood density values are provided in the wood_density.csv

-### Frequency
+#### data derived parameters
 The following parameters are calculated using data from the rct-pipeline files
 ### Branch Probability Density Functions
 Within the MIMICS model, the probability density function for any given branch order is determined by selecting the best-fitting function from a predefined library of 15 mathematical functions.
 These functions range from uniform distributions to various powers of sine functions with different phase shifts, allowing the model to capture diverse branching angle patterns across different tree species and branch hierarchies.
 ### Crown Volume
 ###